 The following 10 points come from this lengthy article explaining trends that are in progress and expected to impact the special needs population, by Will J. Giordano.

 “We’re still in the first minutes of the first day of the Internet revolution.”
 Scott Cook

 In education, I have noticed some trends not necessarily changing, but shifting in thought.
 In learning, we have to be open to change and take what we know and think about how to move forward.
-Curriculum should not be written in ink anymore, but on a google doc.
+The curriculum should not be written in ink anymore but on a google doc.
 It seems to only make more sense as we continue to move forward in both school and education.

 1. “Digital Citizenship” to “Digital Empathy”

 2. “Student Voice” to “Student Leadership”

 READ The entire post: 3 Important Shifts in Education